 - Negligence on the part of your loved one’s employer.
 If you could demonstrate that your loved one’s employer knowingly used defective equipment or tools at work, or did not provide adequate safety training, then this is another clear example of wrongful death.

 No amount of financial restitution can bring your loved one back, but as your lawyer, I’ll fight tirelessly to help you get the maximum amount of compensation for your loss.
-As the top injury lawyer in Ohio, I’ve served the greater Columbus area for nearly forty years.
+As the top injury lawyer in Ohio, I’ve served the greater Columbus area for over forty years.
 When I take your case, I’ll give you my personal cell phone number so you can call me 24/7 with any questions you may have for me.
 Because I know how stressful this may be for you, and I understand that your financial situation can be difficult right now, I won’t charge you a single cent to represent you.
 Instead, I’ll work on a contingency and only take a portion of your compensation as my fee.
 If you don’t get paid, then I don’t get paid.
 If you lost a loved one due to an accident, negligence or carelessness at work, give me a call TODAY for your free initial consultation at 1 (877) 614-9524 and I’ll Make Them Pay!®